markmoxon/aviator-source-code-bbc-micro/README.md

 ![Screenshot of Aviator on the BBC Micro](https://aviator.bbcelite.com/images/github/Aviator.png)

-This repository contains source code for Aviator on the BBC Micro.
+This repository contains source code for the Aviator on the BBC Micro, with every single line documented and (for the most part) explained.

-I am slowly adding commentary to the code.
-Check out the [main source file](1-source-files/main-sources/aviator-source.asm) to see how I'm getting on, as well as the work-in-progress collection of [deep dives](https://aviator.bbcelite.com/deep_dives/).
-It might take some time... it's complicated stuff!
+It is a companion to the [aviator.bbcelite.com website](https://aviator.bbcelite.com).

 See the [introduction](#introduction) for more information.